mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 analysis   report   with   statistics   and   visualisations.
-TGA software calculates, inter alia, mean, median, rPVI, nPVI, slope and intercept functions within inter-pausal groups, provides visualisations of timing patterns, as well as correlations between these, and parses interpausal groups into hierarchies based on duration relations.
+TGA software calculates, inter alia, mean, median, rPVI, nPVI, slope and intercept functions within inter-pausal groups, provides visualisations of timing patterns, as well as correlations between these, and parses inter-pausal groups into hierarchies based on duration relations.
 Linear regression is selected mainly for the slope function, as a first approximation to examining acceleration and deceleration over large data sets.